 The next day, reviewing her old appearance in my wife's high school yearbook, I was surprised by her transformation, for in the old photo it was clearly the same face, and all that seemed to have changed was her hairstyle, her fashion, and her posture (which in the photo was slumped and unconfident).
 I had trouble deciding whether her high school plainness had masked a beautiful face, or her twenty-something glamour now masks a plain face.
 I tend to think the former, and if so, it makes me wonder how many other girls may be beautiful incognito.

 Had my wife not told me this girl was not always so attractive, I might have guessed it from her demeanor.
 She acted like someone newly pretty.
-Girls who have always been pretty typically carry themselves like shining goddesses among mortals, aloof and scornful.
+Girls who have always been pretty strut about like shining goddesses among mortals, aloof and scornful.
 Woe to the flirtatious male if he is not as gorgeous as she!
 Woe to any friend who aspires to be more than her mere attendant!
 The girl at the wedding was too unused to her looks to be arrogant.
 She evidently retains the fresh memory of her adolescent plainness and is still learning to believe in her new beauty, as if the mirror's reflection and men's attention compete in her self-esteem against the insecurities engrained over years.
 She hopes, rather than quite believes, in her beauty; her fledging faith craves additional proof.
 When men smile at her, her sincere and surprised smile seems to say, "then you do find me pretty?"

 Young writers are often guilty of contriving passion.
 They begin their work in earnest, but then they overstep the limits of their real feelings, adorning their hard-won experiences with borrowed ideas in the hope of enhancing the impact, yet actually diminishing it.
 Nevertheless, this youthful erring toward artifice and overextension is rooted in genuine ardor.
 Because young writers feel so impassioned, they try too hard to impassion their readers.
 Should not the reader then forgive this falseness born of authenticity?